pamidev/currency-exchange/README.md

 I assume you know how to cloning this repository.
 If not, I refer you to [this publication](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-At the beginning You need to make sure you have Python version 3.9, as one of the packages does not work with the latest versions of Python.
+At the beginning You need to make sure you have Python version up to 3.9, as one of the packages does not work with the latest versions of Python.

 Type in terminal:\
 `python --version`

 If You are seeing this answer (* - any digits):\
-`Python 3.9.*`
+`Python 3.9.*`\
 We are at home!

 Now You need to install _virtual environment_ like this:\
 `python -m venv venv`

-Next type `cd venv\Scripts` and then `activate`.
+Next change directory `cd venv\Scripts` and then type `activate`.

 Finally type:\
-`pip install -r requirements.txt`
+`pip install -r requirements.txt`\
+to install requirements in the previously created _virtual environment_.

 After installing the requirements, you can run the program like bellow.